Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: Introduction

 \section{Introduction}

-Experiments with muon and pion beams have been for many years a standard probe to study the flavor structure of the Standard Model.
+Experiments with muon and pion beams have been a standard probe for many years to study the Standard Model's flavor structure.
 Today, cutting-edge searches for new physics beyond the Standard Model are performed at accelerator facilities where a high rate of these particles is stopped in fixed targets~\cite{revip-muon}, or stored with a momentum not exceeding a few hundred MeV/$c$~\cite{g-2,g-2-jp}.
 Most of these experiments require the reconstruction of the trajectory of either the incoming particle or its charged decay products, whose maximum momentum is, for instance, 52.8~MeV/$c$ for the electrons or positrons emitted in the decay of free muons at rest.

 At such low momentum, multiple Coulomb scattering and energy loss affect significantly the trajectory of the particle, such that a precise reconstruction requires an extremely low material budget in the experimental apparatus.
-Moreover, when these particles move within a $O(1~\mathrm{T})$ magnetic field, curvatures of $O(10~\mathrm{cm})$ are expected.
-This implies that single-hit resolutions around \SI{100}{\micro\meter} are desirable for a precise measurement of momentum and angles, by reason of the small lever arms.
+Moreover, when these particles move within a $O(1~\mathrm{T})$ magnetic field, curvature radii of $O(10~\mathrm{cm})$ are expected, and the passage of the particle will be measured in a few points (generically called \emph{hits}).
+It implies that single-hit position resolutions of a few \SI{100}{\micro\meter} will be desirable for a precise measurement of momentum and angles (well below \SI{1}{\percent} and 1~mrad, respectively), by reason of the small lever arms.
 High granularity is also demanded by the extremely high fluxes arising from the high rate of particles and their confinement in a relatively small volume.

-The proposed muon EDM search at the Paul Scherrer Institut (PSI, Switzerland)~\cite{muEDM} is one example of an experiment having such requirements.
-For the characterization of the incoming muon beam and the control of the systematic uncertainties on the EDM measurement, the first phase of the experiment will require reconstruction of the trajectories of 28~MeV/$c$ muons in a 3~T magnetic field, with $O(1~\mathrm{mrad})$ resolution on the longitudinal angle, while exploiting a lever arm of less than 10~cm.
-In general, low material budget, high resolution and high granularity are a critical requisite for charged-particle tracking in low-energy experiments with pions and muons~\cite{muon-dec,next-meg}.
+The proposed search for an Electric Dipole Moment (EDM) of the muon at the Paul Scherrer Institut (PSI, Switzerland)~\cite{muEDM} is one example of an experiment having such requirements.
+For the characterization of the incoming muon beam and the control of the systematic uncertainties on the EDM measurement, the experiment will require reconstruction of the trajectories of 28~MeV/$c$ muons in a 3~T magnetic field, with $O(1~\mathrm{mrad})$ resolution on the longitudinal angle, while exploiting a lever arm of less than 10~cm.
+In general, low material budget, high resolution, and high granularity are critical requisites for charged-particle tracking in low-energy experiments with pions and muons~\cite{muon-dec,next-meg}.